Configuration#

 rails g couchbase_orm:config

-The configuration file will be placed in config/couchbase.yml
+The configuration file will be placed in config/couchbase.yml.
+It

 initializer may also be used to set configuration options.
 Note, though, that